Time-consistent portfolio selection with monotone mean-variance preferences: Characterization for ONEC

 \section{Characterization for ONEC}

-In this section, we transform the SMMV preferences to non-linear law-dependence preferences, and then reduce our control problem for ONEC to solving a flow of FBSDEs with an equilibrium condition.
-First of all, we rewrite \cref{eq: SMMV preference at epoch t :eq} as
+In this section, inspired by \cite{Liang-Xia-Yuan-2025}, we re-express the SMMV preferences as nonlinear law-dependence preferences, and then reduce our control problem for ONEC to solving a flow of FBSDEs with a simplified equilibrium condition.
+We firstly rewrite \cref{eq: SMMV preference at epoch t :eq} as